benjaminleroy/user-guide/miscellaneous/project-settings-and-options/solver-configuration.rst

-:any:`CurrentSolver` in the predefined :any:`AllSolvers` during run time you can, at any time during the execution of your model, select a nondefault solver for a given mathematical programming type that you want AIMMS to use during the next ``SOLVE`` statement for a mathematical program of that type.
+:any:`CurrentSolver` in the predefined :any:`AllSolvers` during run time you can, at any time during the execution of your model, select a nondefault solver for a given mathematical programming type that you want AIMMS to use during the next :any:`solve <solve>` statement for a mathematical program of that type.
 At startup, AIMMS will set ``CurrentLPSolver`` to the default LP solver as selected in the solver configuration dialog box.